Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 The Investment Managers at MBIE that manage the Curious Mind programme can help with queries about the proposal process and MBIE’s expectations and requirements regarding funding eligibility.

 What happens if my project gets selected for funding?

 If your funding proposal is accepted, MBIE will get in touch to put together a Funding Agreement with you, using the MBIE template designed for this Fund.
 The deliverables in this agreement will be based on your proposal.
 Please ensure you read the terms and conditions in the Funding Agreement template before you submit your proposal.
 By applying for the Fund you accept the terms and conditions in the funding agreement (refer to Terms and Conditions).

-For grants up to and including $30,000 (excluding GST), 100% of the approved funding will be paid in advance upon signing of the contract.
+For grants up to and including $30,000 (excluding GST), 100% of the approved funding will be paid once the Funding contract has been signed.

-For grants above $30,000 (excluding GST), 50% of the approved funding will be paid upon signing of the contract, 40% will be paid as a progress payment (subject to satisfactory project progress), with the remaining 10% payable once the project and surveying is complete and you have submitted your final project report.
-We may set conditions or vary the funding amounts allocated.
+For grants above $30,000 (excluding GST), 50% of the approved funding will be paid when the Funding contract is signed, 40% will be paid on acceptance of a mid-term Progress Report (subject to satisfactory project progress), with the remaining 10% payable on acceptance of a Final Report that demonstrates that the project has achieved its stated outcomes.

 More details will be provided to you at the time.